freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-h.md

 If an expression has more than one operator, the execution order is defined by their precedence, or, in other words, the default priority order of operators.

-From school, we all know that the multiplication in the expression `1 + 2 * 2` should be calculated before the addition.
+From school, you know that the multiplication in the expression `1 + 2 * 2` should be calculated before the addition.
 That’s exactly the precedence thing.
 The multiplication is said to have a higher precedence than the addition.

-Parentheses override any precedence, so if we’re not satisfied with the default order, you can use them to change it.
+Parentheses override any precedence, so if you’re not satisfied with the default order, you can use them to change it.
 For example, write `(1 + 2) * 2`.

 There are many operators in JavaScript.
 Every operator has a corresponding precedence number.
 The one with the larger number executes first.
 If the precedence is the same, the execution order is from left to right.